Loop Returns MCP Server

 Generative UI

 Some MCP clients — notably Claude — support Generative UI, which means the assistant can render interactive visual components alongside its text responses.
-When you use return management tools through a supported client, you'll see rich cards, tables, status badges, and action buttons rendered inline in the conversation.
+When you use return tools through a supported client, you'll see rich cards, tables, status badges, and action buttons rendered inline in the conversation.

 Note: Generative UI is purely additive.
 Every tool returns structured data regardless of whether the client can display visual components.
 Automated agents, scheduled tasks, and text-only assistants all receive the full data payload — nothing is lost without the UI layer.